open-web3-stack/polkadot-ecosystem-tests/README.md

 The XCM tests are defined in [packages/shared/src/xcm](packages/shared/src/xcm).
 They are implemented in such a way that they are network agnostic and can be reused across different chains.
 The tests should also be tolerant to minor changes regarding onchain envoronment.
 For example, they should not be impacted by a small change in transaction fees, and should use `.redact` to round the numbers or remove fields that are constantly changing.

 For network specific tests that cannot be reused, just add them as normal tests.

+### Debug tests

+- Add `{ only: true }` as a testcase last parameter to run only that test
+- Modify the shared test to add more logs or add more info to the snapshots
+- Use `await chain.pause()` to pause the test.
+Check the logs for the RPC URL and use pjs apps to connect to it for debugging.

 ## Environment Variables